xingstar97/Harvard_CS109/cs109a_hw9_web.md

-**1.6** Use the `plot_predictions` function to plot the model's predictions on `X-test` to the true values in `y_test` (by default, it will only plot the first few rows).
+**1.6** Use the `plot_predictions` function to plot the model's predictions on `X_test` to the true values in `y_test` (by default, it will only plot the first few rows).
 Report the model's overall loss on the test set.
 Comment on how well the model performs on this unseen data.
-Do you think it has accurately learned how to map from sample data to the coefecients that generated the data?
+Do you think it has accurately learned how to map from sample data to the coefficients that generated the data?